Linda is passionate about learning and speaking a new language like Arabic, English, Tagalog (my own language), and many more.

 Learning another language definitely has lots of benefits like understanding another person in a foreign country.
 It is easier to adjust as well if you live in a country that has a different language to yours.
 I find that if you speak their language they become more interested to get to know you more.

-I find it very useful to know a second language, because anywhere you go in the world, you are able to connect with other people who has a different language to yours.
+•I find it very useful to learn a second language, because anywhere you go in the world, you are able to connect with other people who has a different language to yours.

-For me, learning the English language when I was at school benefitted me a lifetime.
+For me, learning the English language when I was at school benefited me a lifetime.
 I would not be able to communicate with other people if I had not learn English.
 Learning the English and the Arabic language had an everlasting benefit for me.
-I hope that my hub about the Arabic Language will also benefit you.
+I hope that my article about the Arabic Language will also benefit you.

 Meanings of Kuwaiti Phrases and Kuwait Words in English language